efemberg11/GeoModel_rmakhman/README.md

 - fullSimLight: a Geant4 based light simulation (geometry, transport in magnetic field and basic physics scoring)
 - gmclash: a tool that runs clash detection on your input geometry, producing a json file report
 - gmgeantino: a tool to generate geantino maps from your input geometry
+- gmtogdml: a tool to convert geometries and dump them in gdml format.

 The supported geometry formats are SQLite (.db), GDML (.gdml) and dual-use plugins (.dylib/.so) as the ones described in the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
 The ATLAS detector geometry description can be imported via a SQLite or a GDML file.
 If the ATLAS magnetic field map is available to the user, it can be used in fullSimLight.